 The hard-shell cases are made from Bayer polycarbonate which translates to serious durability and super light.
 The Hinomoto wheels (made in Japan) and a retractable handle that can be set at three different positions make it a smooth experience, especially with separate grips on the side and top for extra convenience.

-The touchscreen is one of the big drawcards, a 5-incher and includes 3D Junction Views and lane guidance so you don’t miss any of those sudden turn-offs in a foreign city, safety alerts that will actually tell drivers there is a school zone or speed camera ahead, tunnel simulation that ensures the GPS signal isn’t lost when travelling in a tunnel and lifetime map updates.
-The Navman EZY400LMT includes even more features such as Bluetooth Hands-free, New Zealand maps and a stack of traffic info such as Live Traffic and Smart Route that uses historical traffic data to provide the best route to avoid traffic congestion at any given day or time.
+The touchscreen is one of the big drawcards, a 6-incher and includes free monthly map updates, safety voice alerts, driver fatigue alerts, speed alerts and Landmark guidance Plus, the CRUISE650MMT makes for a safe and stress-free journey.
+The Navman includes even more features such as Bluetooth Hands-free, a stack of traffic info such as Live Traffic and Smart Route that uses historical traffic data to provide the best route to avoid traffic congestion at any given day or time.

 FireFly combats DVT